UKHomeOffice/hff/README.md

 6. Once the containers are built and started, you can go inside the app container: `docker exec -it hff-hof-feedback-form-1 sh` (note: Docker containers may be named differently) or inspect the containers with Docker desktop.

-7. The volumes configured in `docker-compose.yml` should allow for hot-reloading of changes to files in the `/apps` and `/assets` folders.
-Changes to other root files may require a container rebuild with `docker-compose build`.
+7. The volumes configured in `docker-compose.yml` should allow for hot-reloading of changes to files in the `/apps`, `/assets` and `/utils` folders.
+Changes to other root level files may require a container rebuild with `docker-compose build` or at least to `docker-compose down` and then a fresh `docker-compose up`.

 ## Testing